samaradel/www_threefold/www.threefoldtoken.com/content/information/press-release.md

 * A secure, scalable, and green blockchain built using a proof of stake consensus.

-We already have more than 100 farmers that are producing capacity worth more than US $50 million, and more are connecting every day."
+We already have more than 100 farmers that are producing capacity worth more than US $50 million, and more are connecting every day.

 Everybody is welcome to join the following cooperatives and become a TF Farmer: